 A box of Performance Lab Flex costs $49, or $1.63/daily serving.

 This also includes fast international shipping and friendly customer support.
-I never had issues ordering Performance Lab products, which is one of the reasons why I decided to promote this company in the first place.
+I never had issues ordering Performance Lab products.
+The price varies depending on which country you’re from.

 - All Performance Lab Products—including Flex—come with a 30-day money-back guarantee for first-time buyers.